W2P GUEST SPEAKERS

 PCarlson: Our guest tonight is Maggie Bonham, aka Skywarrior

-PCarlson: she writes fiction and nonfiction, pet books, S&S fantasies -- a lot of variety
+PCarlson: she writes fiction and nonfiction, pet books, S&S fantasies -- a lot

 PCarlson: no strict format this evening